hadipourh/ctiming/README.md

 Speed of AES-NI: 1.25 [Clock cycles]/[Byte]
 ```

-As you can see, employing AES-NI results in a way better performance.
+It can be seen that employing AES-NI results in a way better performance.

 ## References